-My first research project examines the politics of indigenous languages in an era of state-sponsored multiculturalism in Ecuador.
+My first research project examines the politics of Indigenous languages in an era of state-sponsored multiculturalism in Ecuador, interculturalidad (interculturality).
 Ecuador is internationally known for successful organizing by indigenous individuals.
 Among their achievements has been the institutionalization of a national-level school system, headed by many Kichwa-speakers.
-I am currently writing a book, where I consider how those who work in the offices that run the school system, the National Directorate of Intercultural Bilingual Education, promote indigenous languages as a social movement within the restrictions of upper-level state offices.
+My forthcoming book, and most of my published articles, consider how those who work in the offices that run the school system, the National Directorate of Intercultural Bilingual Education, promote indigenous languages as a social movement within the restrictions of upper-level state offices.
 I show how particular ways of speaking in Kichwa attempt to remedy the difficulties of running a language revitalization movement from within the Ministry of Education, even as they create divides between Kichwa-speaking directors of bilingual education and those whom they represent.
-My manuscript draws from more than two consecutive years of ethnographic research with funding from a National Academy of Education/Spencer Dissertation Fellowship, a Wenner-Gren Foundation Dissertation Fieldwork Grant, and a National Science Foundation Graduate Research Fellowship.
+My manuscript draws from more two consecutive years of ethnographic research with funding from a National Academy of Education/Spencer Dissertation Fellowship, a Wenner-Gren Foundation Dissertation Fieldwork Grant, and a National Science Foundation Graduate Research Fellowship.
 Other foci of my research include promises and challenges around the technologies of Indigenous language reclamation and how they draw from and contest state institutions.
 My work especially looks at literacies, linguistic proficiency exams, and language teaching.